GHB Abuse and Addiction Treatment Options

 - Liquid X

 People who use GHB regularly can develop a tolerance fairly quickly.
 This means they need to take more and more GHB to get the same effect.
-However, the amount of time the drug stays in a person’s system depends on many factors, such as a person’s sex, weight, metabolism, activity levels, how much of the drug they ingested, and what the drug contains.

-Short-Term Effects of Taking GHB
+Short-Term Effects of GHB Use

 There is no way to take GHB safely.
 Regardless of the dosage, it always carries some risk.
 GHB affects everyone differently based on how much a person takes and the strength of the specific batch they purchased.
-In addition, a person’s size, weight, health, and tolerance affect their symptoms.

 There is no strict recipe for GHB, and people often purchase it without knowing the source.
 Most of the GHB bought online or on the street is made illegally in labs.
 Batches likely contain contaminants that make them even more toxic.
-Ingredients used to make GHB include some drain cleaner mixed with industrial solvents used to strip floors.
-It is highly toxic and highly lethal.

-It is very easy to take too much and overdose.
+It is very easy to take too much GHB and overdose.
 It is incredibly hard to judge the amount needed to cause a pleasant high and the amount that will cause an overdose.

 Usually, a dose of GHB lasts around three to four hours.
 Within the first 30 minutes, a person might experience: